Our Team

 Erin teaches intermediate through advanced students, including teens and pre-teens.
 Although she only speaks English herself, she is comfortable teaching those whose primary language it isn’t.
 Erin is sewBoise’s resident knit and serger expert.
 She works extensively with the Moulage as well as with commercial patterns, and is always up for a rework of a pattern or existing garment.

-Nia has been adding to sewBoise's success since 2022.
+Lydia has been adding to sewBoise’s success since 2025.